TEALSK12/introduction-to-computer-science/culture_day_lesson_c.md

 Have students do self-evaluation journalling at different stages during the course, such as:
   * first week of course, after unit 2, after unit 4, and last week of course

-One suggestion is to omit bell work, and provide students with 10 minutes to do their Journal Writing.
+On Journal Writing days, teachers can omit bell work, and provide students with 10 minutes to do their writing.

   | Duration | Description |
 | :--- | :--- |